Pigeon fever: Treatment

 Treatment depends on many factors, such as the age of horse, severity of symptoms, and duration of infection.
 As long a horse is eating and drinking, the infection must run its course, much like a common cold virus.
 Over time, a horse builds up enough antibodies to overtake and fight the disease.
-Other treatment options can be applying heat packs to abscesses to help draw infectin to the surface and using drawing salves such as Ichthammol.
+Other treatment options can be applying heat packs to abscesses to help draw infection to the surface and using drawing salves such as Ichthammol.
 A blood test or bacterial cultures can be taken to confirm the horse is fighting pigeon fever.
 Anti-inflammatory drugs such as phenylbutazone can be used to ease pain and help control swelling.
 Treating pigeon fever with antibiotics is not normally recommended for external abscesses, since it is a strong bacterium that takes extended treatment to kill off and to ensure it does not return stronger.
 However, if the abscesses are internal, then antibiotics may be needed.
 Consulting a veterinarian for treatment is recommended.
 Making the horse comfortable, ensuring the horse has good food supply and quality hay helps the horse keep its immune system strong to fight off the infection.
 Once the abscess breaks or pops, it may drain for a week or two.
-During this time keeping the area clean, applying hot packs or drawing salves will help remove the pus that has gathered in the abscess.
+During this time, keeping the area clean, applying hot packs, or drawing salves can help remove the pus that has gathered in the abscess.